ik-labs/route-pilot/README.md

 Tip: `strategy.first_chunk_gate_ms` buffers initial output to avoid half-printed text during fallbacks.
 Fallback reasons include `stall`, `5xx`, `rate_limit`, etc.

+HTTP tool (optional):
+- When an agent declares `tools: [http_fetch]`, the controller can fetch small, allowlisted HTTP resources before the LLM call and pass results under `tool_results.http_fetch`.
+- Configure env:
+  - `HTTP_FETCH_ALLOWLIST=api.example.com,*.example.org`
+  - `HTTP_FETCH_URL_TEMPLATE=https://jsonplaceholder.typicode.com/posts/{id}`
+- In the helpdesk RetrieverAgent, if the input includes `ids: ["123", ...]`, it will GET the template per id (first 3 ids), parse JSON when content-type is JSON, and include a truncated body otherwise.
+- These results appear inside the sub-agent input JSON (and in the receipt snapshot when `ROUTEPILOT_SNAPSHOT_INPUT=1`).

 Validation:
 - Inputs to each sub-agent are validated against their `input_schema` (light JSON Schema subset).
 If invalid, the run fails fast with a clear error.
 - Outputs are validated against `output_schema` and warnings are printed to stderr on mismatch (non-fatal).